pimlie/node-memwatcher/README.md

 #### `graphAddMetric` _[function]_ (undefined)

 A function or array of functions which are called every time new metrics are added to the graph.
 It receives the turtle graph as first argument and the stats as second argument.
 Use this to add your own metrics

+## Alternatives

+- Run node with `--trace-gc` or --trace-gc-nvp` for more detailed information